zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 100
 ```

-In a previous example, we created an array using an integer literal to specify
+In the previous example, we created an array using an integer literal to specify
 the size and immediately assigned values to its elements.
 What if we didn't
 have values at the time the array is declared?
 What if we wanted to use a
 variable to specify the length?
 We can use the *new* operator to do this.
 For